anonymous-rubick/ms-tcn-bilinear/README.md

     sh script_run_trainval.sh 50salads RPGaussian 0.7 70

-To reproduce Tab.2 in our manuscript without checkpoints, one needs to download our checkpoints, and save them into the __models__ folder.
-Then, one can run the following to perform inference.
+To reproduce Tab.2 in our manuscript, one needs to download our checkpoints, and save them into the __models__ folder.
+Then, one can perform inference by for example running

     sh script_run_val.sh 50salads RPGaussian 0.7 70